mo7amedaliEbaid/dart-flutter-interview-questions-preparation/widgets.md

 #### Answer:
 - Text is a simple widget for displaying a single style of text.
 - RichText allows displaying multiple styles and formatting within a single text widget.

+## textBaseline
+- In Flutter's Row widget, the textBaseline property is used to align children along their baseline when they have different text baseline alignments.
+This is particularly useful when you have text in different children of the Row widget, and you want to align them based on a common baseline.
+- The textBaseline property accepts a value of type TextBaseline, which can have the following values:
+- alphabetic: Aligns the text such that the alphabetic baselines of the children match.
+This is the default behavior.

+- ideographic: Aligns the text such that the ideographic baselines of the children match.
+Ideographic baseline is used for CJK (Chinese, Japanese, Korean) characters.

+#### This property is particularly useful when you have a row of text with different font sizes, and you want them to visually align along a common baseline.